Amber Luong, MD, PhD, Named Fellow of American College of Surgeons and Promoted to Associate Professor

 Actively involved in chronic rhinosinusitis (CRS) research for the past 10 years, Dr. Luong received her first funded grant in the field during her residency in 2006.
 Since then, her lab has made significant advances in understanding the pathophysiology of CRS.

-The ACS admits to its fellowship only those surgeons whose professional activity is devoted to surgical practice and who agree without compromise to practice by the professional and ethical standards of the college.
+The American College of Surgeons admits to its fellowship only those surgeons whose professional activity is devoted to surgical practice and who agree without compromise to practice by the professional and ethical standards of the college.
 Surgeons who apply for fellowship are evaluated in their practice by their peers.